bedil/python-boilerpipe/README.rst

 =================
 python-boilerpipe
 =================
+Update for Python 3.5
+Fixes the 'unicode' type and the obsolete 'urllib2' reference --

 A python wrapper for Boilerpipe_, an excellent Java library for boilerplate removal and fulltext extraction from HTML pages.